lanaFerrari/punk-api/README.md

 # Punk API
 On this website, the user can check all Brewdog Beers and filter them according to their ABV, pH, Range, and name.
-Our purpose in this project is to understand and practice React and API's.
+The purpose of this project is to understand and practice React and API's.

 ## Goals:
 - Built entirely in React